michaelarutyunov/Earning-Calls-pdf-to-json-transformation/README.md

 **Key Steps**:
 - Normalization of text imported from PDF
 - Enrichment of the text with non-semantic formatting tags to help finding speaker attributions
-- Collecting spacy PERSON tags to create additional focus for LLM
+- Capturing potential attributions using SpaCy to create additional focus for LLM
 - API call to LLM to extract call specs and attributions
 - Creation of a json object with clean representation of speakers and utterances
 - Optional: creation of the standardized text file with the content of the json file